VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 decisions for the Contoso Conference Management System.

 Implementing the CQRS pattern is more complex than implementing a traditional CRUD-style system.
-We see this is a key reason why the CQRS pattern is not a top-level architecture.
+Our experiences during the journey have clearly confirmed to us why the CQRS pattern is not a top-level architecture.
 You must be sure that the costs associated with implementing a CQRS-based bounded context with this level of complexity are worth it; in general, it is in high-contention, collaborative domains that you will see the benefits of the CQRS pattern.

 ## Event sourcing and transaction logging